santaci/epiSelect/README.md

-# SOS
+# SOS: SimOutbreakSelection
-## SimOutbreakSelection
+### A simulation-based framework for exploring and detecting epidemic-driven selection
-A simulation-based framework for exploring and detecting epidemic-driven selection
+## !!! ``SOS`` is still a WIP.
+Please be mindful that there are paths that require the user to manually change in some scripts. !!!

 Dependencies
 -------------